bigey/ena-submit/README.md

 #### ENA credentials

-If you have not submitted to Webin before, please register a submission account [here](https://www.ebi.ac.uk/ena/submit/sra/#home).
+If you have not submitted to Webin before, please register a [submission account](https://www.ebi.ac.uk/ena/submit/sra/#home).

 Create a file containing the credentials used to connect to the ENA
 server: one line with `user` and `password` separated by a space character: